CERC-Genomic-Medicine/vep_pipeline/README.md

 The following software is required:
 1. Singularity (tested with version 3.8.5)
 2. Nextflow (tested with version 21)
-3. Python 3 (tested with version 3.7.7) with the following packages:
+3. Python 3 (tested with version 3.7.7) with the following packages: pysam, nbconvert, ipykernel, pandas.

 ## 1. Installation
 This section describes how to set up VEP, download all necessary cache files, and install LoFtee plugin.